lemon-sh/IRCrarria/README.md

 ## IRCrarria
 A very simple and modern IRC<->Terraria bridge for TShock.
-Tested with Mono 6.12 and .NET Framework 4.5.
+Tested with Mono 6.12 and .NET Framework 4.5 (TShock 4.5.5).
 ### Installation and configuration
 1. Copy the assemblies `IRCrarria.dll`, `IrcDotNet.dll` and `Tomlyn.dll` to the *ServerPlugins* directory in your TShock install
 2. Create `ircrarria.toml` in your TShock configuration directory (`<tshock installation dir>/tshock`) with the following contents: